 Successful applicants receive an offer of a place at the College.
 Please note that this does not guarantee a place on particular courses.
 Study programmes will be finalised at enrolment and will depend on course availability, which in turn depends on a number of factors, including estimated student demand based on data gathered from admission interviews.

-Designated state schools without sixth form entry as approved by the Board of Trustees
+State schools without sixth form entry as approved by the Board of Trustees

 Definition of Sibling

 The College follows Surrey County Council’s definition of sibling.
 That is, ‘A sibling will be considered to be a brother or sister (that is, another child of the same parents, whether living at the same address or not), a half-brother or half-sister or a step-brother or step-sister or an adoptive or foster sibling, ordinarily living as part of the same family unit at the same address.’